Where to Watch Sumo in Tokyo

 Where to get Tokyo sumo wrestling tickets

 At the stadium entrance: Tickets can be purchased on the day of a tournament at the stadium entrance.
-The best chances of them having seats available is by showing up early for a weekday tournament but be prepared for disappointment.
+The best chance of them having seats available is by showing up early for a weekday tournament but be prepared for disappointment.

 Watch sumo training at a stable

-If for whatever reason you are unable to attend a grand sumo tournament then why not watch these professional wrestlers train?
+If, for whatever reason, you are unable to attend a grand sumo tournament, then why not watch these professional wrestlers train?